porfanid/GPower/README.md

 A web-based sample size calculator for statistical power analysis, supporting ANOVA and T-Test calculations.

+## Usage

+Simply visit the [GPower Web Tool](https://porfanid.github.io/GPower/) in a modern web browser.
+The tool will:

+1. Load the Python statistics engine (statsmodels)
+2. Present an interactive interface for entering parameters
+3. Calculate required sample sizes in real-time

 ## Features

 - **T-Test Power Analysis**: Calculate required sample sizes for independent samples t-tests using Cohen's d effect size